FrannDzs/nVidia-modded-Inf/Branches/Driver branches.md

 * Hotfix drivers are always Beta.
 ** All drivers are WHQL unless there test/NDA or Hotfix drivers.
 Since Windows requires to sign all driver, otherwise you get the popup warning.
+*** x86 will be shutdown official by nvidia.